pokynmr/POKY/README.md

 Please visit : https://poky.clas.ucdenver.edu

-This GitHub page is to maintain and provide template codes for POKY Notepad and POKY Batch.
+This GitHub page is to maintain and provide template codes for POKY Notepad, POKY Notebooks and POKY Batch.

-POKY is developed by Woonghee Lee's POKY Group at the University of Colorado Denver
+POKY is developed by the Woonghee Lee's POKY Group at the University of Colorado Denver (https://poky.clas.ucdenver.edu/wlee-group)